 Under normal conditions, the Site Identity button (a padlock) appears in your address bar when you visit a secure website.
 You can quickly find out if the connection to the website you are viewing is encrypted and secure.
 This prevents you from visiting malicious websites that may be trying to obtain your personal information.

-The feature is available in the latest Nightly build 59.0 of Firefox web browser, but is not enabled by default.
+The feature is available in the latest Firefox web browser but is not enabled by default.
 You can enable it to show an insecure connection icon in the address bar of Firefox browser.

 Use the following steps to enable this feature.

 Open Mozilla Firefox and type about:config in the address bar and press Enter.
 It’ll show you a warning message, click on “I accept the risk!” button.
 If you are aware, Firefox’s about:config page actually stores every Firefox setting, including settings for your installed extensions.
-Non-bold settings are the default settings, while the ‘bolded’ settings are the one’s which have been changed.
+Non-bold settings are the default settings, while the ‘bolded’ settings are the ones that have been changed.

 If you observe, this preference is set to False by default i.e. disabled.
 So, in order to turn this feature ‘on’, double-click on security.insecure_connection_icon.enabled preference and change its value to True.